-Helpful tip: If you want to leave money to your beneficiaries, life insurance might be a better option for you.
-In some cases, you don’t need to take a medical examination.
-Shop quotes to find out if you buy life insurance at an affordable rate.
+Helpful tip: Life insurance might be a better option if you want to leave money to your beneficiaries.
+Sometimes, you don’t need to take a medical examination—shop quotes to find out if you buy life insurance at an affordable rate.
 Coverage starts at $9.37 per month.
 Proceeds are tax-free too!

 Don’t worry if you’re feeling overwhelmed by the annuity values built into your contract, illustration, and quote, don’t worry.
 Use our annuity value calculator to get estimates.
 Contact us today to get started securing your future with an annuity, and let us help you navigate through all the numbers.
 We’ll work with you to find the best value for your needs and ensure you are confident in your purchase.

 - Cash Surrender Value = Cash-in Early Value